22 Home Depot Coupon and Money-Saving Shopping Secrets

 8. Return your dead perennials, trees, and shrubs.

 Can’t keep plants alive?
-No worries, since The Home Depot offers a 1-year guarantee on perennials, trees, and shrubs!
-Let’s say you purchased a tree in-store and go home and plant it, but it dies within the first year of planting it.
-You can actually dig it up and bring it in-store for a replacement or refund.
+No worries!
+The Home Depot offers a 1-year guarantee on perennials, trees, and shrubs so if your plant dies within the first year of planting it, you can actually dig it up and bring it in-store for a replacement or refund.

-If you purchased live goods online (including, but not limited to, houseplants, perennials, trees, holiday trees, wreaths, and garlands) and they are damaged or dead when you received them, be sure to contact Customer Support at 1-800-430-3376 within 3 days of delivery and they will ship a replacement at no charge.
+If you purchase these items online (including, but not limited to, houseplants, perennials, trees, holiday trees, wreaths and garlands) and they arrive damaged or dead, be sure to contact Customer Support at 1-800-430-3376 within three days of delivery and they will ship a replacement at no charge.
 This policy does not apply to cut flowers or floral arrangements.